belong-inc/go-hubspot/README.md

 ## API call using custom fields

 Custom fields are added out of existing object such as Deal or Contact.
-Therefor a new struct needs to be created which contain default fields and additional custom field, and set to Properties field of a request.
+Therefore a new struct needs to be created which contain default fields and additional custom field, and set to Properties field of a request.

 ### Get deal with custom fields.